bugsounet/MMM-NewsFeed/README.md

 # MMM-NewsFeed

-This module will be available and scheduled to be released on January 2021 !
+This module will be available and scheduled to be released at 01 January 2021, and needed MagicMirror v2.14.00 and more !

 ## Description